 Laundry is time consuming, though, also meditative.
 We only have a few pieces of clothing, so washing occurs somewhat regularly and it requires a basin of some sort, soap, ringing out of each piece and hanging it on the line.
 There is a laundromat here but the soap they use is potent and makes us itch.

 We’ve only been traveling this recent stretch (since visiting the US in March) for a little over two months and most of our clothes are already wearing out.
 We did some trading out of clothing when we were in the U.S. after four months of travel and getting a clear sense of what worked and what we were merely lugging around for no reason.
 I had four new pairs of paints two and a half months ago.
-Two pairs from Columbia and two pairs of stretch pants.
+Two pairs from Columbia and two pairs of leggings.
 The Columbia pants are now, mostly PJs as they have formed little beaded balls all over them and unless they are under a dress or something, they’re pretty embarrassing to wear outside of the house.
-One of my two (expensive) pairs of stretch pants somehow split nowhere near a seem about a month into our trip.
-As such, I really have only one pair of stretch pants to wear out of the house, every day.
-At some point soon I will attempt to sew the split stretch pants but I have little hope the repair will hold for very long.
+One of my two (expensive) pairs of leggings somehow split nowhere near a seem about a month into our trip.
+As such, I really have only one pair of leggings to wear out of the house, every day.
+At some point soon I will attempt to sew the split leggings but I have little hope the repair will hold for very long.
+[Update: I successfully sewed my leggings so I can wear them.
+Of course, I now have a 4-inch blue and orange crozzstitch across my bum, but at least I can use them again!]

 Uruguay has a lot to offer, certainly plenty of tranquility, great olive oil, delicious wine and apparently some of the best beef* in the world, but not much else.
-They don’t manufacture anything else so most items needed for living is imported, primarily from China, and it is cheaply made even though, it is very expensive to buy.
+They don’t manufacture anything else so most items needed for living are imported from China and are cheaply made even though, very expensive to buy.

 We hand wash what we have with mild soap and hope to make the clothes last as long as possible while reminiscing of our time in Colombia where they manufacture all of their own stuff and everything (clothes) is reasonably priced.
 If we look like we are wearing the same clothes in every photo—it is because we are wearing the same clothes, every single day. :)